Ben Steel: Relationships

 Steel met Deni Hines on the set of the Seven Network Perth Telethon in 2001.
-Hine's sang her then current single "Frenzy" while sitting on the knee of Steel.
+Hines sang her then current single "Frenzy" while sitting on the knee of Steel.
 The couple were reported as dating several months later, and were seen travelling to many destinations around the world.
 Their engagement was announced in the social pages of Australian newspapers in 2003.
 The reason for their 2004 break-up has never been made public, though the rumours say she broke up with him leaving him severely heart broken.

 Charitable work

 Steel attended Good Friday Appeal 2001–2002.
 The Good Friday Appeal is a fundraising activity that brings together people from all parts of the community in a very special way.
-The common goal is to raise money for The Royal Children's Hospital, in Melbourne, and to ensure that all children with life-threatening illnesses receive the best possible medical and clinical care.
+The common goal is to raise money for the Royal Children's Hospital, in Melbourne, and to ensure that all children with life-threatening illnesses receive the best possible medical and clinical care.